 Discover how to get a Second Residency and Passport

 Ten years ago, Ireland amended their constitution to end their practice as the last European country offering unconditional citizenship rights to children born to two foreign parents.
+Malta had amended their earlier, too.
 Other countries, such as Australia, have similarly tightened their laws.

 But when you follow the birth tourism blueprint, you can forget about dual citizenship and give your child multiple citizenships.